ARMmbed/mbed-os-5-docs/docs/porting/custom-target-porting.md

    Image: .\BUILD\IMAGINARYBOARD\GCC_ARM\mbed-os-imaginary-port.bin
    ```

 1. Program the board.

   You can test this simple example using a `DISCO-L475VG-IOT01A`.
-If you actually created an `ImaginaryBoard` board, you could use that too.
+If you actually created a `ImaginaryBoard` board, you could use that too.

   <span class="notes">**Note:** Unless your board has an Mbed Enabled debug interface, you need a method of flashing the memory on your board. </span>